michaelmelanson/pinhole/README.md

 * Data can be stored in one of three scopes: persistent (saved across app restarts), session (cleared after app restart), or local (cleared on page navigation).
 Only session storage is currently implemented.
 * Form elements persist their values in storage at the 'local' scope.
 * Stored data is sent to the server in **`Action`** messages.
-Actions can choose exactly which a set of they want sent, to avoid the problems HTTP has with cookie bloat (not yet implemented).
+Actions can choose exactly which a set of they want sent, to avoid the problems HTTP has with cookie bloat.

 ### View layer